AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Option to create page is missing in card view and column view (NPR-37549).

-* When re-ordering components on a Launch page, then promoting the Launch does not preserve the re-ordering of components (NPR-37539).
+* When reordering components on a Launch page, then promoting the Launch does not preserve the reordering of components (NPR-37539).

 * The option to select all the items in a list is not working in rollout page (NPR-37443).